rimorin/ministry-mapper/README.md

 - Use of paper that will be discarded once territory is completed. 🗑️ (Total paper used per service yr = 4 pieces (average paper use per territory) X no. of territories in the congregation)
 - Preparation of printed territory slips (Designing, Printing & Cutting). ✂️ 🖨️ 💦
 - Territory servants have to eyeball all returned slips for new updates. 📝 👀
+- Risk of slips going missing.
+No one knows where is it 🤷‍♂️
-- Risk of slips going missing or returned in bad & unreadable conditions.
+- Risk of slips getting damaged & returned in bad & unreadable conditions.
-- High dependence on the brother holding on to the slips to be present and on time for the ministry.
-No show ➡️ No slips ➡️ No ministry.
+- High dependence on the conductor to show up for the ministry.
+No show ➡️ No slips ➡️ No HH ministry.

 Advantages of Ministry Mapper

 - Digital Technology.
 Slips are stored in the cloud.
 No more use of papers 🌳 and undesirable handwritings 🖊️.
 Nether will they go missing or be damaged for some reason.
 - Near-zero management effort.
 Significant reduction of workload on the territory servants as unit data are sync to the cloud.
+No more updating, printing & cutting on the servants part.
 - Real-time collaboration.
 Territory records are displayed in real-time (Similar to live traffic/booking apps).
 This enables territory to be covered efficiently and effectively.
 For example, a slip can be covered by different publishers (letter writers and HH preachers together) in real-time as overlapping never (or almost never) occurs.
 - High Availability.
 Slips are managed and distributed digitally.
 Zero to little disruption of the HH ministry as a result of sickness, travel delay or any unforeseen occurrences that may befall the conductor.